Grutas de Cacahuamilpa: An Epic Caving Experience

 Apart from rafting on the Amacuzac River in the rainy season, you can do rappelling, climbing, pendulum, zip line, subway river tours, and mountain biking in the national park.

-The above-mentioned tour operator Terra 3, based at Jupiter street, Bello Horizonte, Cuernavaca, organizes extreme sports tours of the caves and other sites of interest.
+The tour operator Terra 3, based at Jupiter street, Bello Horizonte, Cuernavaca, organizes extreme sports tours of the caves and other sites of interest.

 Terra 3’s packages include canyoning, caving, rafting, hiking, rock climbing, rappelling, and other entertainment.